Renewing my relationship with clay.

 2018 is a year where I am focusing on promoting myself and I was delighted when 2 articles about my work were published in ClayCraft (issues 13 and 21).
 A big boost to my confidence.

 I was also selected to have 3 of my pots exhibited at the Cooper Gallery to celebrate the last 100 years of the achievements of women.
 (See section entitled ‘ Commissioned Work’ for more detail).

 It was also a time when I began to think ‘outside the box’ and my work began to take on a more organic and abstract feel.
 Nature still paid a big part and my love for the sea began to be replicated in my work.
 I was entering my ‘Wave’ period.

 There are not enough words to thank my partner, Bill, who is there with me every step of the way and who works tirelessly in helping me to develop and grow.
-His confidence and enthusiasm are constant and much, much appreciated.
-Thank you Bill.
+His help with developing my website has been nothing short of heroic Thank you Bill.